nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

 This plugin adds server side messaging support to _Mashroom Server_.
-If an external provider plugin (e.g. MQTT) is configured the messages can also be sent across multiple nodes (cluster support!) and to 3rd party systems.
+If an external provider plugin (e.g., [MQTT](../mashroom-messaging-external-provider-mqtt)) is configured, the messages can also be sent across multiple nodes (cluster support!) and to third party systems.

-Optionally it supports sending and receiving messages via WebSocket (Requires _mashroom-websocket_).
+Optionally, it supports sending and receiving messages via WebSocket (Requires [mashroom-websocket](../mashroom-websocket)).

 ## Usage

-If *node_modules/@mashroom* is configured as plugin path just add **@mashroom/mashroom-messaging** as *dependency*.
+If *node_modules/@mashroom* is configured as a plugin path, add **@mashroom/mashroom-messaging** as *dependency*.

 And you can use the messaging service like this: